August 22nd - September 2nd, 2023

 1-2 more nights than other tour operators!!

-At the flotel, we’ll begin our full day searches for jaguars along the riverbanks in the radio-equipped boats.
+We’ll begin our full day searches for jaguars along the riverbanks in the radio-equipped boats.
 Our boats are the most stable and fastest on the river.
 When we get the jaguar call on the radio, we have the boats to get us there!
-The Jaguar Flotel offers the highest probability of any Pantanal camp of seeing the Big Three South American rainforest mammals: the jaguar, giant river otter, and tapir.
+The Jaguar Flotel & Suites offers the highest probability of any Pantanal camp of seeing the Big Three South American rainforest mammals: the jaguar, giant river otter, and tapir.

 A number of the giant river otter groups that live nearby are quite habituated, permitting superb photo opportunities of these hyperactive, entertaining “river wolves.”
 Monkeys and numerous species of birds can also be seen.